GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 During our experiments, we noticed that imprecisions would arise within the map-shifting process when using a too-low resolution.
 The latter is performed directly on the discrete heatmap thanks to the OpenCV @opencv_library software library.
 On the other hand, increasing the resolution induces a larger image fed into the neural network.
-As our U-net architecture is fully convolutional, the number of parameters remains identical when changing the input size.
+As our U-net architecture is fully convolutional, the number of parameters remains identical when input size changes.
-However, the computational cost still is impacted by such modifications.
+However, the computational cost is still impacted by such modifications.
 We have once more trained the neural network on maps of different resolutions between 64 and 256 pixels.
 The results, presented in @table:active_ssl:results:pixel_res, suggest that a finer resolution indeed helps with the localization process.
 Although this parameter does not strongly impact precision, the recall is shown to be sensitive to pixel resolution.
 Training time grows from 5 minutes when using $p=64$ to 30 minutes for $p=256$.
-Inference time scales similarly, ranging from 30s to 2min 15s for the biggest maps.
+Inference time scales similarly, ranging from 30s to 2min 15s for the largest maps.
 As those constraints remain acceptable for real-world use cases, the most favorable resolution ($p=256$) is used in the rest of our experiments.

 #include "tables/pixel_res.typ"